Climate change in India: Heat waves

 Heat waves' frequency and power are increasing in India because of climate change.
 In 2019, the temperature reached 50.6 degrees Celsius, 36 people were killed.
 The high temperatures are expected to impact 23 states in 2019, up from nine in 2015 and 19 in 2018.
 The number of heat wave days has increased—not just day temperature, night temperatures increased also.
 2018 was the country's sixth hottest year on record, and 11 of its 15 warmest years have occurred since 2004.
-The capital New Delhi broke its all-time record with a high of 48 degrees Celsius.
+The capital New Delhi broke its all-time record with a high of 48 °C (118.4 °F).

 In India, exposure to heat waves is said to increase by 8 times between 2021 and 2050, and by 300% by the end of this century.
 The number of Indians exposed to heat waves increased by 200% from 2010 to 2016.
 Heat waves also affect farm labour productivity.
 The heat waves affect central and northwestern India the most, and the eastern coast and Telangana have also been affected.
 In 2015, the latter places witnessed at least 2500 deaths.
 In 2016, for the first time in history, Kerala reported a heat wave.
 The government is being advised by the Indian Institute of Tropical Meteorology in predicting and mitigating heat waves.
 The government of Andhra Pradesh, for instance, is creating a Heat Wave Action Plan.

 The death toll from India's heat waves has decreased in the last four years.
 More than 2,000 people died in 2015, 375 in 2017 and 20 in 2018.
 "Officials say this is because the government has made an effort to reduce the death toll by encouraging residents to reduce or alter the time spent working on hot days and by providing free drinking water to hard-hit populations".
-It also used water to cool streets and forced police to guard water tankers in Madhya Pradesh state after fights oversupply turned deadly.
+It also used water to cool streets and forced police to guard water tankers in Madhya Pradesh state after fights over supply turned deadly.
 Those measures cost a lot of money and water, and the government's resources were limited in 2019 by the country's national election.
 The heat wave may continue, as monsoon rains have been delayed this year.